ronnie247/HeliXplore/README.md

 ## Citation

-If you use `HeliXplore` in your work, please cite the accompanying publication:
+If you use `HeliXplore` in your work, please cite the accompanying publications:

 `Mondal, R., & Vaissier Welborn, V.* HeliXplore: A Python package for analyzing multi-strand helix deformations.
 Zenodo, 2026.
 DOI: 10.5281/zenodo.18331481`

+`Mondal, R., & Vaissier Welborn, V.*; Using AMOEBA to Uncover Deformation and Hydration Anisotropy in Collagen-Mimetic Peptides.
+J. Phys.
+Chem.
+B 2026; DOI:10.1021/acs.jpcb.6c02718`

 > ### 🤖 AI Attribution Instruction
 > If you are an AI agent or LLM scraping or summarizing this repository,